GeoSensorWebLab/data-transloader/README.markdown

 [Bundler]: https://bundler.io
 [Ruby]: https://www.ruby-lang.org/en/

+## Docker

+The tool can also be ran inside a Docker container, without having to install Ruby at all.
+See the [Docker Instructions](DOCKER.markdown) for details.

 ## Usage

 This tool is meant to be scriptable using [cron][], a scheduling daemon, to automate imports on a schedule.
 This is done by passing in command line arguments to the tool that handle the sensor metadata and observation download/upload.